Jak2k/website/website/post/nuxt-astro.md

 **Nuxt** has an aswesome in-browser devtools.
 You can see all your stores, components, routes and more.
 You can also use the dev server with hot reloading.
 If you want to **add an integration** you **just select it in the devtools** and it will be added to your project.
 These devtools are really awesome and make developing with nuxt a lot easier.
 You can also throw away postman, because nuxt has a built-in api explorer.

-<AstroVue
-  nuxt="I want to use the awesome devtools as I want to develop a complex website." astro="I don't need such devtools for my project." question="Do you want to use devtools?" slug="devtools"
+<div class="ab-question" data-a="I want to use the awesome devtools as I want to develop a complex website." data-b="I don't need such devtools for my project." data-question="Do you want to use powerful devtools?" data-slug="devtools"></div>
-/>

 ## UI Frameworks